Hylance1224/Atten-API/README.md

 ### 1.4 Other Important module of Atten-API

-#### 1.4.1 Obtaining app functions from description
+#### 1.4.1 Obtaining functions from description

 Users could obtain functions from description by executing the **obtain\_function.py**.
-The program utilizes GPT-3.5 Turbo model to analyze the description text and extract its functions.
+The program utilizes GPT-4.0 Turbo model to analyze the description text and extract its functions.

 1.  **Obtain an API Key**